Raymond, WA

 About Raymond, WA

-Raymond is a small community in Washington with a population of 3,160 residents.
-The median household income is $52,500 per year, which is near the national average.
-The median age in Raymond is 43.8 years.
+Raymond is a small town located in Washington with a population of 3,160 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,500 per year, which is 30% below the national median of $75,149.
+The median age of 43.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Raymond, WA